awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.md

 This documentation helps you understand how to apply the shared responsibility model when using Amazon Aurora\.
 The following topics show you how to configure Amazon Aurora to meet your security and compliance objectives\.
 You also learn how to use other AWS services that help you monitor and secure your Amazon Aurora resources\.

 You can manage access to your Amazon Aurora resources and your databases on a DB cluster\.
 The method you use to manage access depends on what type of task the user needs to perform with Amazon Aurora:
 + Run your DB cluster in a virtual private cloud \(VPC\) based on the Amazon VPC service for the greatest possible network access control\.
-For more information about creating a DB cluster in a VPC, see [Amazon Virtual Private Cloud VPCs and Amazon Aurora](USER_VPC.md)\.
+For more information about creating a DB cluster in a VPC, see [Amazon VPC VPCs and Amazon Aurora](USER_VPC.md)\.
 + Use AWS Identity and Access Management \(IAM\) policies to assign permissions that determine who is allowed to manage Amazon Aurora resources\.
 For example, you can use IAM to determine who is allowed to create, describe, modify, and delete DB clusters, tag resources, or modify security groups\.

    For information on setting up an IAM user, see [Create an IAM user](CHAP_SettingUp_Aurora.md#CHAP_SettingUp_Aurora.IAM)\.